-- The parts of the site they can click to access other pages.
+- Which elements they can click on to access other pages or trigger actions.

 It gives web pages basic functionality.

-In addition to default styles, many HTML elements also have basic features.
+In addition to default styles, many HTML elements also have basic features out of the box.

-For example let’s say we need to give a way to our users to send us a message directly from our website.
+For example, we need to allow potential clients to send us a message directly from our website.
 Using the HTML form element, we can: